Maryland Family Law Attorney

 Family law issues involving children should be handled in a way that keeps the interests of the children in mind.
 Whether you have family law disputes that are involved with a or not, our attorneys and staff at the law office of Frame & Frame, LLC, can help.
-For over 50 years, we have provided advice and guidance to clients in the area of .
+For over 65 years serving the community, we have provided advice and guidance to clients in the area of .
 Our firm protects your rights while working to obtain a solution that is in your interests, and the interests of your children.

 Visitation is the schedule used to allocate time to the parents.
 If one parent has custodial custody, the other parent will receive a specific schedule of when the child will spend time with them.
 In most situations it is beneficial for the child to spend time with both parents, and a practicable visitation schedule needs to be agreed to during the divorce.
 Realistic schedules, taking into account all of the families’ variables, will allow both parents to have time with their children, while minimizing potential conflict and tension.

-Frame & Frame, LLC, in Anne Arundel County, Maryland, has provided more than 50 years of compassionate, dedicated service to its clients.
+Frame & Frame, LLC, in Anne Arundel County, Maryland, has provided over 65 years serving the community of compassionate, dedicated service to its clients.
 We can help you to obtain visitation with your child or modify a current visitation schedule.
 Once a Complaint for Visitation or Modification of Visitation is filed, the courts may order the parties to attend mediation prior to trial to see if the parents can reach agreement regarding a visitation schedule.
 If an agreement cannot be reached, a trial is scheduled and the court will order a visitation schedule which is completely discretionary by the court.
 The court will make an award that it deems in the best interests of the child.